Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: A primal-dual splitting algorithm

-It is worthwhile mentioning that condition \eqref{a:PQR_lower} is weaker and easier to verify than the condition in \cite[Remark 3.1(i)]{DTT25}.
-Moreover, based on Figure~\ref{fig:PQRHK}, the coefficient matrices can be easily customized to meet specific computational requirements. \end{remark}
+It is worthwhile mentioning that condition \eqref{a:PQR_lower} is weaker and easier to verify than the condition in \cite[Remark 3.1(i)]{DTT26}.
+Moreover, based on Figure~\ref{fig:PQRHK}, the coefficient matrices can be easily customized to meet specific computational requirements.
+In practice, $P$, $Q$, and $R$ are usually selected such that each column of $P$ and $Q$ (when $Q\neq0$), as well as each row of R, has exactly one nonzero entry equal $1$.
+Similarly, $H$ and $K$ can be constructed analogously to, or even chosen equal to, $P$ and $R$, respectively, as described in Section~\ref{s:realizations}. \end{remark}